 Pros of Health Sharing for Retirees

-- Community Spirit: Faith-based support resonates with many.
+- Community Support: Faith-based encouragement matters to many.

 Cons and Risks to Watch For

-- Exclusions: Preventative care, prescriptions, mental health often unsupported.
+- Exclusions: Preventative care, prescriptions, mental health often limited.

-- Faith Rules: Strict lifestyle requirements may exclude some.
+- Lifestyle Rules: Strict requirements may exclude some.

 Health Sharing vs. Other Pre-Medicare Options